noahpresler/semesterly/docs/scss.rst

 HTML/SCSS Documentation
 ***********************

-.. note:: We write in SCSS syntax and not SASS.
-SCSS is technically the newer version of SASS, `you can read about it here briefly here. <https://stackoverflow.com/questions/5654447/whats-the-difference-between-scss-and-sass/>`_ But SCSS and SASS are both compiled by the SASS precompiler.
-We use SASSLint and SASSLoader to check our codestyle and work with Webpack since SCSSLint is written for ruby projects.
-With all the confusion surrounding CSS, not sure why the tools that make CSS better also have to be confusing.

-.. note:: From now on, I will refer to us as writing SCSS not SASS.
+.. note:: Although we write SCSS, you'll notice we use the SassLint tool and Sassloader.
+SASS is an older version of SCSS and SCSS still uses the old SASS compiler.
+Please don't write SASS, we're a SCSS shop.  `You can read about it briefly here. <https://stackoverflow.com/questions/5654447/whats-the-difference-between-scss-and-sass/>`_

 What's in SCSS, What's not?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~